 On the positive side of the coin, we now get to Jonah Hex himself.
 He’s a grizzled man whose original assignment takes an unexpected detour, but his skills and useful handiness on the draw helps him out to the end.
 Because of his line of work, he’s trained into expecting the unexpected as Madame Lorraine brushed off his attempt to ask on the whereabouts of the man she axed off.
 As far as voicing this gritty character, Thomas Jane is able to make this work.
 His low-tone delivery compliments his physical presence as it lends well to his personal legend.

 As far as action goes, it’s mainly limited to when Jonah Hex arrives and evades Madame Lorraine’s attempt to kill him.
-His biggest opponent is a big goon with an axe who comes the closest to challenging our bounty hunter.
+His biggest opponent is a big goon with an axe who bursts out of the closest to challenge our bounty hunter.
 Nothing very spectacular, but it gets the job done.

 Overall, this is an enjoyable time.
 The action is brief yet enjoyable, the animation is fluent & good and Jonah Hex does enough to show off why he’s a strong enough force in the Old West.
 While not really standing out, his opposition pose a fairly good threat.
 If you ever get the chance, check this out for a gun-slingin’ good time.